echau4/TestApp/README.md

 ## To-Do Tasks

-- set up HTTPS to transmit data to server
-- Figure out database to use
-- Make save and get function to save and get data from data storage place
 - Rough draft of prospectus
 - Set up a time to meet with thesis advisors to review draft and progress
 - Regular update to annotated bibliography
+- Fix the input data that is sent to the database
+- Understand the data connection process for mobile apps
+- Create a timeline of when each part of the thesis should be completed

 ## Prospectus [In Progress]